Your new design will be uploaded in:

 Coombe Road Primary School works closely with children and parents in connection with attendance so that each child can achieve their full potential.
 By law, all children of compulsory school age (five to sixteen) must receive a suitable full-time education.
 Once your child is registered at school, you are legally responsible for making sure that they attend regularly and on time.
 If your child fails to do so, you risk getting a penalty notice or being prosecuted.
 You should also consider the negative impact upon the following:

-Our welfare officer, Ms Warland, monitors the attendance of every child in the school and meets with the headteacher, Mr Scrase, on a fortnightly basis.
+Our attendance officer, Miss Friedl, monitors the attendance of every child in the school and meets with the headteacher, Mr Scrase, on a weekly basis.
 We work with and support those children and their families who are not attending school without sufficient reason.

 95% attendance may sound good, but means that your child misses: